|Birthname||Dallas Frederick Burroughs|

 |born on||22 July 1928 at 08:00 (= 08:00 AM )|

 |Astrology data||29°26' 06°15 Asc.
 08°30'|

 Bean was married to actress Jacquelin de Sibour, 1956, and to fashion designer Carolyn Maxwell, 1965 to 1979; four children.
-His third marriage was to actress Alley Mills on 4/18/1993.
-They live a mile from the Venice theater, conveniently with all the time they spend there.
-He has performed with the company since 1992, appearing in such acclaimed productions as "Awake and Sing!
+His third marriage was to actress Alley Mills on 18 April 1993.
+They lived a mile from the Venice theater, conveniently with all the time they spent there.
+He performed with the company since 1992, appearing in such acclaimed productions as "Awake and Sing!
 1994, and with Mills, in "The Playboy of the Western World," 1996.
-They are also active with fund raising and doing the grunt work necessary in a small theater company.
+They were also active with fund raising and doing the grunt work necessary in a small theater company.

-Enthusiastic and cheerful, appreciative of the adventure of life, Bean is ready with a bon mot or an anecdote.
-He refers to his role as Loren Bray, the storekeeper on the TV series "Dr. Quinn, Medicine Woman," as his "day-job."
-Over the years he has become a mainstay of Los Angeles' little theaters, performing on stages both historic and obscure.
-He is the author of an autobiography, "Too Much is not Enough."
+Enthusiastic and cheerful, appreciative of the adventure of life, Bean was always ready with a bon mot or an anecdote.
+He referred to his role as Loren Bray, the storekeeper on the TV series "Dr. Quinn, Medicine Woman," as his "day-job."
+Over the years he became a mainstay of Los Angeles' little theaters, performing on stages both historic and obscure.
+He wrote an autobiography, "Too Much is not Enough."

 In 2009, he was cast in the recurring role of Roy Bender, a steak salesman, on the ABC series "Desperate Housewives".